Prizes and Studentships

 Sir John Rhŷs Prize

 This prize, the purpose of which is to promote the study of Celtic Languages, Literature, History, and Antiquities, is administered by the Trustees of the Rhŷs Fund.
-The prize value of £500 shall be awarded by the judges every year to the writer of the best relevant essay or dissertation , provided there is an entry of sufficient merit.
+The prize is open to members of the University.
+Finishing MPhil students and undergraduate finalists are very welcome to submit their entries. £500 will be awarded, providing there is an entry of sufficient merit, for the best essay on a subject relating to Celtic Language, Literature, History and Antiquities.
 Entrants may submit more than one piece.
 Candidates are free to choose their own subject.
-It is eligible to members of the University who have not previously won this prize and shall not on the day appointed for sending in the compositions to the Registrar of the University, have exceeded eight years from the time of their matriculation.

 The English Poem on a Sacred Subject Prize for 2021-2022 was jointly awarded to Audrey Southgate (Merton) and Maya Krishnan (All Souls College) for their entries on the subject of ‘In heaven it is always Autumn’ (John Donne) or ‘Go to the ant, thou sluggard; consider her ways, and be wise.’
 (Proverbs vi.6).
 The judges would like to thank all those who entered.